-Back in the early days of this inflatable hot tub guide (10 years ago!), you’d generally be best off going to a specialist store or to the manufacturer’s website to pick up a portable spa, though nowadays, the options are effectively endless!
+Back in the early days of this inflatable hot tub guide (10 years ago!), you couldn’t really find the best inflatable hot tub reviews online, you’d be best off going to a specialist store or to the manufacturer’s website to pick up a portable spa, though nowadays, the options are effectively endless!

 Who Has Inflatable Hot Tubs For Sale In The UK

 You can buy inflatable hot tubs in the UK online or in various high-street shops.
 Buying direct from the manufacturer often results in an extended warranty or loyalty discount, though plenty of supermarkets and homeware stores have their own special offers.